 Costa Rica Events in July

-There are fun celebrations that take place all ocer Costa Rica through out the year.
-There are four events that I kmow of:
+There are fun celebrations that take place all over Costa Rica throughout the year.
+There are four events:

-Día de Guanacaste—Guanacaste Day celebrates the annexation of Guancaste from Nicaragua in 1824.
+- Día de Guanacaste—Guanacaste Day celebrates the annexation of Guanacaste from Nicaragua in 1824.
 The activities for this celebration include street fiestas, folk dancing, topes (horse show/parade), traditional bullfights, rodeos and cattle shows that are particularly colorful and exuberant.
-These showcase all the best of what the northwest region of Guanacaste and the Nicoya peninsula have to offer.
+These showcase all the best of what the northwest region of Guanacaste and the Nicoya Peninsula have to offer.
 It is a lot of fun!